israelcamp/israelcamp.github.io/_posts/2025-08-16-surveillance.markdown

 1. **TFT Display**: R\$50.00, around 9 USD.

 The software I am using are:
-1. Go server
+1. HTTP server written in Go
 1. Python for AI processes

 The idea is to install the ESP32-CAM at some spot in my house that allows me to see outside.
 The ESP32-CAM is connected to my house WiFi.
-I altered the default image quality and size to stream a 640x480 image.
+I altered the default image quality and size to stream a 640x480 image.<br><br>

 The Go sever will be my main form of connection to the camera feed.
 Because the ESP32-CAM cannot handle well multiple connections I decided to make a Go server that will stay connected to the camera feeds and keep the last frame on memory.
 This will allow me to fetch the image from the ESP32-CAM only once and feed it to as many connections as I need through the go server.
 This server will have 4 main endpoints: